zik-zikurrat/zik-zikurrat/README.md

 - 🔬 reimplementing Go data structures in C, so the segfaults feel *handcrafted*
 - 🧵 reading the Go scheduler internals at hours no human should be awake
 - 🗄️ built an in-memory DB with a WAL because regular DBs were too emotionally stable
-- 🧗 touching grass (it's a bouldering wall, but technically grass-adjacent)
-- 📺 starting "one episode" → finishing the season. the saga always completes, unlike my Kafka ones
+- 📺 "one episode" → whole season. the saga always completes, unlike my Kafka ones

 ---

-### 🐛 my debugging process
+### ☕ fuel the chaos

+If something here made you laugh (or you just want to keep the segfaults coming):

 ```
-1. that's impossible
-2. that shouldn't be possible
-3. why is it doing that
-4. oh.
-5. (deletes 3 lines, ships it, runs)
+USDT · ERC-20 / Ethereum
+0x79ad1CE2e394546AF1DD538bD4f23a8Fdb7Ba94d
 ```

 ---

 ### 📊 receipts

 <p align="center">
   <img height="165" src="https://github-readme-stats.vercel.app/api?username=zpolev&show_icons=true&theme=tokyonight&hide_border=true&count_private=true">